Chaeold/ly-artix/readme.md

 ## Patches added in fork
 - runit service instead of systemd one by @qub1750ul
 - it language patch by @termgod
+- service installed on default artix service path (/etc/runit/sv/)
+- xsetup.sh is from the original ly by @nullgemm not from ly-void by @drozdowsky

 ## Dependencies
  - a C99 compiler (tested with tcc and gcc)